NCAS-CMS/cfa-conventions/source/cfa.md

   external files are not allowed, so the extra trailing dimension for such a fragment must always be completely filled with missing values.

+* Fragments stored in the parent file are be represented by a missing value in conjunction with a non-missing value in the corresponding location of the `address` variable.
+If there is a trailing dimension then it must be padded with missing values.

 `format`

 * For each fragment, identifies the format of the file in which it is